 - Swiftype for an alternative to our built-in Search Block

-- Wufoo for an alternative to our built-in Form Block, often used to allow file uploads
+- Wufoo for an alternative to our built-in Form Block, often used for file uploads